interviews Salsa Mia - January 27, 2016

 Salsa Mia hosts Salsa Nights Wednesdays & Fridays 8:30 pm at Mango's Tropical Cafe with classes, live music and dancing all night.

-"ANYWAY, we arrive at Salsa Mia for our
+"ANYWAY, we arrive at Salsa Mia for

-level playing field.
+playing field.
 And these people are all here for lessons."

 "There are five levels that Salsa

 Mia provides, with level one being the beginner level going up

 to the advanced class, level five.
 We would start at level one.

 Our instructor for the evening would guide Penelope and I (and